rugbyprof/1063-Data-Structures/Assignments/P02/README.md

 - Initialize a stack to be of size 10.
 - Open the input file and read it.
 It will contain push and pop commands where `push` = `+` and `pop` = `-`
 - All the numbers will be `integers > 0`.
-- Pop characters are followed by a zero the make reading the input easier.
+- Pop characters are followed by a zero to make reading the input easier.
 - Example:

 ```